 MFRS 15 establishes a single comprehensive model for revenue recognition and will supersede the current revenue recognition guidance and other related interpretations when it becomes effective.
 Under MFRS 15, an entity shall recognise revenue when (or as) a performance obligation is satisfied, i.e. when 'control' of the distinct promised goods or services underlying the particular performance obligation is transferred to the customers.
 The amendments to MFRS 15 further clarify the concept of 'distinct' for the purposes of this accounting standard.
 In addition, extensive disclosures are also required by MFRS 15.
-The Group and the Company anticipates that the application of MFRS 15 in the future may have an impact on the amounts reported and disclosures made in the financial statements.
-However, it is not practicable to provide a reasonable estimate of the financial impacts of MFRS 15 until the Group and the Company performs a detailed review.
+The Group and the Company is currently assessing the financial impact that may arise from the adoption of MFRS15.